aezamsos/Automated-Attendance-Management-System-Using-Face-Recognition-LBPH-Algorithm/README.md

 Requires Windows 10 with a minimum of 8GB RAM.

-Prerequisites - Just Follow The Steps:
+PREREQUISITES - JUST FOLLOW THE STEPS:

 Create Folder Name Called "TrainingImages" in Project Folder.